rrothenb/the-first-daughter/Research/Cain and Abel's First Murder Mystery.md

 *Source: Conversation dated 2025-09-08*
+*Revised: December 2025 to align with 900-year lifespan framework*

 This document contains insights about the first murder, understanding of death, moral knowledge, and timeline questions not covered in other project documentation.